 Thor uses the same “mastery learning” as Khan Academy.
 Each letter must be tapped correctly, before the next can be tapped.
 Also, each of the lessons must be finished correctly, before the next one is started. *See image 7 below.

 If the learner gets stuck on an answer, there is a “?” on the screen that can be tapped.
 Thor will then show the answer to the learner.
 However, the learner will still have to type the right letter.
 This helps the learning process.

 There is also an image of an ear beside the “?”.
 Tapping the ear will cause Thor to repeat the word or sentence out loud. *See image 8 above.

-When each part of the lesson is finished, a green arrow will appear.
-The learner taps the green arrow to continue.
+When each part of the lesson is finished, the rocket will appear.
+The learner taps this to continue.

-When the entire lesson is successfully completed, some fun short movie clips will appear. *See image 9 below.
+When the entire lesson is successfully completed, some fun short movie clip will appear. *See image 9 below.